FrancoisBlavoet/glide-wiki/Home.md

 5. Bitmap reuse

-  On devices with the Honeycomb or later, Glide will recycle bitmaps when loading images from the disk cache to minimize garbage collections.
+  On devices with the Honeycomb or later, Glide will reuse bitmaps when loading images from the disk cache to minimize garbage collections.
 This is done completely transparently as images are loaded and then replaced in recycled views in Android's ListViews.
 Once images have been resized once and the disk cache is populated, Bitmap reuse makes scrolling smooth, even when images aren't all in the memory cache.

+### Glide vs Picasso

+Although Glide's interface is heavily influenced by [Picasso](http://square.github.io/picasso/), it isn't yet a drop in replacement.
+Glide does not currently allow you to load images for objects other than views and it does not allow you to easily specify an arbitrary transformation for an image, both of which Picasso does.
+As a result, Glide is somewhat less general than Picasso.

+If you need to specify arbitrary transformations or load images for arbitrary objects, Picasso is probably the better choice for now.
+I'm planning on implementing both of these features in the near future, but they aren't in place yet.
+If you are ok with the limited selection of transformations and just want the most efficient image loading and the smoothest possible scrolling, Glide is probably better than anything else out there.